envirobly/ssm-restart/README.md

 Simple agent to listen on a TCP port an accept pre-defined command to restart amazon-ssm-agent.

+Intended for use within a private network due to lack of any authentication mechanism.

 ## Building binaries for distribution

 ```sh